saidvandeklundert/fortheloveofzig/slices.md

                        ^
                        |
 slice pointer ----------
-slice lenght: 3
+slice length: 3
 ```

 The previous shows the backing array with 6 elements.
 The slice pointer points to the third element in the array.
-Since the lenght of the slice is 3, the slice will contain the third, fourth and fifth elements of the array.
+Since the length of the slice is 3, the slice will contain the third, fourth and fifth elements of the array.

 Slices can grow and shrink in size.
 The room the slice has to grow is determined by the backing array.
 In Zig, slices have array bounds checking.
 When the slice attempts to grow beyond the bounds of the backing array, the program will panic:
 ```